jeffnd/nd013-c1-vision-starter/README.md

 ![220909b](https://user-images.githubusercontent.com/94186015/202700704-c9b29621-ff07-4445-933f-16515faedbcd.PNG)

-We see significant improvement in model loss, and Precision-Recall rate.
+We see some improvement in model loss, and Precision-Recall rate.
 This is a indication of better performance.
-A video based on the model inferences for data/test/segment-12200383401366682847_2552_140_2572_140_with_camera_labels.tfrecord.
-We can see the model is now able to detect and classify objects nearby, but not the smaller objects far away.

 ![2022-11-17_214405](https://user-images.githubusercontent.com/94186015/202701337-fd8fe446-307f-4107-a5c2-ed0afef81e5c.png)

 2.Augmentation
-agumentation can be found in Explore augmentations.ipynb, and the detailed pipeline is in experiments/experiment2/pipeline_new.config.
+Agumentation can be found in Explore augmentations.ipynb, and the detailed pipeline is in experiments/experiment2/pipeline_new.config.
 However, due to limitation of memory in the VM workspace, we have to resort to batch size of 2, and step size of 2500, which is very likely not enough for the network to converge.
 As a result, the performance does improve a lot, compared with reference model.

 The results are as follows.